David Bowie 1989 – Tin Machine 1 Era

 🏛️ Press & Label Offices

-🎸 Event: Internal Strategy: The “Band Member” Directive
+🎸 Event: Strategic: The “Band Member” Directive and PR Shift

-🗒️ Note: During February, Bowie issues instructions to his management and the PR teams at EMI.
-He insists that he is not to be treated as a solo artist.
-In all upcoming press, he is to be presented as one of four equal members of Tin Machine.
+🗒️ Notes: Bowie issues strict instructions to his management and EMI PR teams.
+He insists on not being treated as a solo artist; in all upcoming press and marketing, he is to be presented solely as one of four equal members of Tin Machine.

 🏛️ Mountain Studios / Private Residence

-🗒️ Note: By the end of February, the tracklist for the debut album is largely finalized.
-Tracks like ‘Under the God’ and ‘Heaven’s in Here’ are identified as the core of the new sound.
-Bowie feels revitalized by the collaborative process.
+🗒️ Notes: By the end of February, the tracklist for the debut album is largely finalized.
+Tracks like ‘Under the God’ and ‘Heaven’s in Here’ are identified as the sonic core.
+Bowie feels revitalized by the collaborative process and the lack of solo pressure.

 The World Awakens: Teasing Tin Machine – March/April 1989